mjrgh/DCSExplorer/DCSTrivia.md

 For the four-byte commands, the third byte is a parameter, and the fourth byte is always the bitwise NOT (all bits inverted) of the third byte.
-The fourth byte is just there as a sort of checksum to validate that the sequence was received correctly.
+(In the command list below, we use the C++ tilde notation for a bitwise NOT, ~x, to denote the bit-inverted byte.)
+That inverted fourth byte is just there as a sort of checksum to validate that the sequence was received correctly.
 I guess when the messages get up to a whopping four bytes long, there's too much of a chance of transmission error in such a primitive network setup, so they had to add some error detection.

 Here are the special command sequences: